kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - OpsWorks can retrieve the code from Git, Subversion, HTTP and S3 bundles.
 You can also use Chef recipes to deploy your apps from anywhere you like using rsync or scp.
 - You can create instances in multiple availability zones, and your load balancer will route traffic among your instances.
 If any instance fails, OpsWorks’ auto healing can replace it
 - The following lifecycle events are supported: Setup (when the instance has successfully booted), Configure (when stack changes state e.g. add instance to LB), Deploy (whenever an application is deployed), Undeploy (when you delete an application), Shutdown (sent to an instance 45 seconds before actually stopping the instance).
+- Rebooting an instance does not trigger any lifecycle events.
+- Configure event occurs on all of the stack's instances when one of the following occurs: An instance enters/leaves the online state, add/remove EIP, Attach/detache ELB to a layer.
 - You cannot use user data to initialize the instance.
 - OpsWorks supports automatic time and load-based instance scaling to adapt the number of running instances to match your load.
 - OpsWorks supports IAM users, permissions, and roles.
 You can designate permissions by user, including view, deploy, and manage.